JamesParrott/py-avdu/README.md

 What's worse than rolling your own Crypto?
 Rolling your own Crypto with an LLM.

-This is a little better than both of those for two reasons:
+Py-Avdu is a little bit better than both of those cases for two reasons:
 - Instead of rolling my crypto own completely from scratch I gave Claude, Sammy-T's avdu, and asked it to port it.
 - This decrypts encrypted vaults only.
 Encryption of the vaults in the first place should be done by [Aegis](https://getaegis.app/).
+Py-avdu should only be used locally.

 Aegis is a fantastic app.
 But its developers currently have [no intention](https://github.com/beemdevelopment/Aegis/issues/165#issuecomment-514096978) to support any other platform than Android.